dfxe/clean-exif-python/README.md

 ### Run tests

 This project uses the unittest library.
-Make sure there is always a 'test.png' (or any extensions) file so tests can start
+Make sure there is always a 'test.png' and a 'test.txt' (or any extensions) file so tests can start\
+Go into the tests folder:\
+`cd tests`

+and execute\

 `python3 -m unittest`